The Desert Camp

 The Desert Camp, Sossusvlei & Sesriem, Namibia

-The Desert Camp is situated about five kilometres from its sister property the main Sossusvlei Lodge.
+The Desert Camp is situated about five kilometers from its sister property the main Sossusvlei Lodge.

 The camp's affordable accommodation comprises twenty units, each with en-suite bathroom, twin beds, shaded verandah with outside cooking facilities including a small zipped away kitchenette and barbeque.
 Each accommodation unit sleeps a maximum of two adults and one child under the age of 12 years.
 The units have power points for hairdryers and shavers (220V) in the room as well as an external power point and vehicle parking.